3 Tried and True Techniques That Encourage Monthly Giving

 That doesn’t mean the donor doesn’t gain satisfaction in the long run, but it also puts nonprofit organizations on double duty.
 They need to deliver their programming to the populations that need it, but they also must provide satisfaction to donors if they are to keep them.
 This is especially true in the case of recurring donations.

-Donors probably understand that giving monthly will help your organization do more good, but their day-to-day life will largely go unchanged if they switch from a one-time donation to a monthly gift.
-Nonprofits need to create some extra value for donors to encourage them to make this commitment.
+One-time donors probably understand that giving monthly will help your organization do more good, but their day-to-day life will largely go unchanged if they switch from a one-time donation to a recurring giving program.
+Nonprofits need to create some extra value for prospective donors to encourage them to make this commitment.
 An inexpensive way to add this value is to tie a monthly donation to a special status or membership within your community.

 For example, Habitat for Humanity calls their monthly donors HopeBuilders.

-When you join Habitat for Humanity’s HopeBuilders, you will join a special group of people reaching out each month to provide affordable housing for families around the world.
-Together, we can eradicate poverty housing.
+When you join Habitat for Humanity’s HopeBuilders, you will join a special group of people contributing each month to provide affordable housing for families around the world.

 The organization presents a recurring gift as a way to gain entry to a “special group.”
 Many people pay dues to be part of a country club, a fraternity, or a professional association because of the status and belonging such groups offer.
 Nonprofits can use similar motivation to recruit monthly donors.